Image via Live Love DIY

 - Scandinavian farmhouse style

 We want a more Scandinavian style exterior mixed with a classic American farmhouse.
-This means the roof will be flush with the exterior walls.
+This means the roof will be flush with the exterior walls, which will be made possible with the help of professional roofing contractors.
 This was big in the decision because of the shape and structure of the home.
 The aesthetics play out with this later in the design process as you will see.

 Image via: Remodelista